sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How do we analyse this data?
 Specifically, since my *research*
-hypothesit is that “humans and robots answer the question in different
+hypothesis is that “humans and robots answer the question in different
 ways”, how can I construct a test of the *null* hypothesis that “humans
 and robots answer the question the same way”?
 As before, we begin by
 establishing some notation to describe the data: